wren-lang/wren/doc/site/embedding/index.markdown

     #include "wren.h"
     }

-(Wren's source can be compiled as either C or C++, so you can avoid this by compiling the whole thing yourself as C++.
+(Wren's source can be compiled as either C or C++, so you can skip this by compiling the whole thing yourself as C++.
 Whatever floats your boat.)

 ## Creating a Wren VM